 Plantar Wart Symptoms

 The most obvious symptom of the viral growth is simply the wart itself.
 Specific appearances vary based on the type of wart you have, but plantar warts often look like a rough, fleshy growth on the bottom of your foot.
-If you look at a wart closely, you might see black spots.
+If you look at a wart closely, you might see black dots or spots.
 These are often thought to be the seeds of a wart, but this is another myth—warts do not have seeds.
 Instead, what you are observing is actually the ends of tiny, clotted blood vessels.

 Wart Treatment Options